Os51/beginner-python/functions/readme.md

 # Study Guide: Python Functions

 ## Key Terms
-- **return value** - value or variable returned as the end_result of a function
+- **Return Value** - value or variable returned as the end_result of a function
-- **parameter (argument)** - a value that is passed into a function for use within the function
+- **Parameter (argument)** - a value that is passed into a function for use within the function
-- **refactoring** - a process to restructure code without changing functionality
+- **Refactoring** - a process to restructure code without changing functionality

 ## Things to remember
 - Python has built in functions that can be used to perform different tasks: